austenstone/job-summary/README.md

 Save job summaries as PDFs.

 #### Usage
-Call the action and it will save the job summary as a PDF called README.pdf
+Call the action and it will save the job summary as a PDF called job-summary.pdf

 ```yml
       - uses: austenstone/job-summary-to-pdf@main